umair-statistics/MLE-truncated-bivariate-t-distribution-/README.md

 For a quick start, refer to the `MLEs.R` script in the repository.

+## Code Structure

+- `MLEs.R`: Contains the main functions to perform MLE for the mixing angle θ.

 ## References

 Shaw, W. T., Lee, W. M., & Wong, K. F. (2008).
 Maximum likelihood estimation of the mixing angle in a truncated bivariate t-distribution. *Journal of Multivariate Analysis*, 99(6), 1276-1287.
 DOI: [10.1016/j.jmva.2007.08.006](https://doi.org/10.1016/j.jmva.2007.08.006)